AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 sudo ./AdGuardHome -s install
 ```

-On Windows, run `cmd.exe` with admin privileges and run `AdGuardHome.exe -s install` to register a windows service.
+On Windows, run `cmd.exe` with admin privileges and run `AdGuardHome.exe -s install` to register a Windows service.

 Here are the other commands you might need to control the service: